mootootwo/rpgees/omgam2019/BFdF.md

         [+]  People
             [+]  Allies or friends with different goals, and you can not assist with both [_]  Acquaintances with differing needs
-            [-]  Rivals with ...
+            [-]  Rivals with different costs or complications [_]  Risks
-        [_]  Risks
-            [+]  multiple new risks in front of an existing goal [_]  A new potential risk in approaching a challenge, but abandoning progress on your current approach [-]
+            [+]  Choice of multiple additional risks in front of an existing goal [_]  A way to approach an existing challenge with a new risk, but abandoning progress on your current approach [-]  A risk that, if taken, might divert you to a different path or goal [-]  Goals
-        [-]  Goals
             [+]  multiple new goals
             [_]  different path to existing goal